The #1 Diet for Fibromyalgia

 What Helped Me Personally

-Over the past 25+ years, I’ve changed the way I eat many times — not chasing trends, but slowly adjusting my diet as new research emerges about fibromyalgia, inflammation, gut health, mitochondrial health, and nervous system regulation.
+Over the past 25+ years, I’ve changed the way I eat many times, not chasing trends, but slowly adjusting my diet as new research emerges about fibromyalgia, inflammation, gut health, mitochondrial health, and nervous system regulation.

 I paid close attention to how my body responded.
-What I discovered is that nutrition really does matter.
+What I ultimately discovered is that nutrition really does matter.

-Not in a dramatic overnight way — but in quiet, cumulative ways.
+Not in a dramatic overnight way, but in quiet, cumulative ways.

+It wasn’t perfection.
+And it wasn’t instant.
 But over time, those dietary shifts created a meaningful difference in how I felt in my body and how resilient I became.

 That lived experience is part of why FibroSoul exists.